rjdellecese/gleam_decode/README.md

   )
 };

-// Second, we define a decoder that will decode an Elixir User struct and
+// Second, we define a decoder that will be used to transform an Elixir User
-// transform it into our custom Gleam type. pub fn ex_user_decoder() -> Decoder(User) {
+// struct into our custom Gleam type. pub fn ex_user_decoder() -> Decoder(User) {
   map2(
     User,